Abide 101 · Ephesians · Session 09 · Handout

 Name: ___________________________________ Date: _______________

-All Scripture quotations are from the Berean Standard Bible (BSB).
+Scripture quoted from the Berean Standard Bible (BSB) unless otherwise noted.

 Today we read one of the most discussed — and most misread — passages in the New Testament.
 Ephesians 5:22–6:9, known as the "household code," addresses wives and husbands, children and fathers, slaves and masters.
-To read it faithfully we need two guardrails working together: Progressive Revelation and Harmony.
+The Progressive Guardrail is the tool that keeps us from misreading it.

 Progressive Revelation: Scripture builds on itself.
 Later revelation does not contradict earlier revelation — it completes it.
 When you read any passage, you need to know where in the story it sits and where the whole story is going.
 Applied here: the wives/husbands section cannot be read apart from Ephesians 5:1–21, which we studied last session.
 Verse 5:21 — "submitting to one another out of reverence for Christ" — is the hinge.
 Everything from 5:22 onward is an application of that mutual posture.